 So isn’t it just a random number assigned to a book?

 No, it isn’t.
+The number you receive is a unique ISBN for your book.
 The first 3 numbers are the “prefix” element; this currently can be either 978 or 979.
 (And yes, you simply put 978 in front of older ones to make them 13 digits.)
 The next group is the registration group element: it can refer to a country, a language group or a particular territory.
 (10 digit ISBNs start with the country identifier.)

 0 and 1 stand for the English language, 615 in the example above stands for Hungary.
 If you are interested, you can check out the whole list of registration numbers here.
 The next group of numbers, the registrant element belongs to the publisher or to the agency giving out the number.

 You might already noticed that all these groups have a differing length of digits: if the registration agency expects the publisher to publish several books, the registrant element is shorter, giving more space for the publication element, and vice versa.